 To be successful in this subject you need:

-- developed skills in the use of at least one art form.
-These might include artforms such as drawing, painting, printmaking, photography, sculpture or digital art.
+- Developed skills in the use of at least one art form, this might include art forms such as drawing, painting, printmaking, photography, sculpture or digital art

 What skills do you develop?